QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/agile-scrum/index.md

 * **Involves**: PO <small>(may not be here)</small>, SM, Dev. team
 * **Duration**: up to 3 hours/4 weeks

-At the end, you must select **one thing** and focus on it.
+You must select **one thing** and focus on it.
 Focusing on one is making sure that I least one thing will improve per sprint.
 You might write an **action plan** of what to do.

 **Note**: You can do this retrospective in the middle of a sprint.
 </div></div>